Home - Blog

 Due to recent technological advancements, engineers can print circuit boards with multi-step procedures like photolithographic and conventional vacuum deposition patterning.

-Sounds good, right?
-True, but it’s hard to ignore the snags that come with this level of technology.
-The PCBs are pricey, need a high processing temperature, and involve toxic waste.
+That sounds good, right?
+True, but it’s hard to ignore the snags associated with this level of technology.
+The PCBs are pricey, require a high processing temperature, and involve toxic waste.

 And with all that’s going on in this industry, the PCBs will revolutionize soon.
 After all, it has already started as 3d printing is becoming a thing.
 Hence, 3D printing PCBs is a reality.